filipe r. cogo

 I received a Ph.D. in Computer Science from the School of Computing at Queen's University, under the supervision of Prof. Ahmed E. Hassan.
 During my Ph.D.
 (2017-2020), I was fortunate to work with a team of talented students and researchers at the Software Analysis and Intelligence Lab (SAIL).
 I also received a master's (2012) and bachelor's (2009) degree in Computer Science from the Department of Informatics (Departamento de Informática) at the State University of Maringa (Universidade Estadual de Maringá).
 Prior to my current position, I was an associate lecturer (professor adjunto) in the Department of Computing of the Federal University of Technology at Paraná (Campo Mourão campus) and an assistant professor at UniCesumar.

-[April 2024] Our paper entitled "Rethinking Software Engineering in the Era of Foundation Models" was accepted into the FSE Industry Paper track!
-In this paper, we reflect on 10 software engineering challenges to developing foundation models and their applications.
+[April 2024] Our paper, "Rethinking Software Engineering in the Era of Foundation Models," was accepted into the FSE Industry Paper track!
+In it, we reflect on 10 software engineering challenges to developing foundation models and their applications.

 [March 2024] My colleagues and I will give a tutorial entitled "Software Engineering for AIware" at FSE 2024.
 In addition to presenting the latest research and industrial practices in engineering foundation models and their applications, we will have a hands-on session to demonstrate the deployment and use of foundation models in consumer computing infrastructure!

-[January 2024] My colleagues and I will give a technical brief entitled "Software Engineering for AIware" at ICSE 2024, where we will present the latest research and industrial practices in engineering foundation models and their applications.
+[January 2024] My colleagues and I gave a technical brief entitled "Software Engineering for AIware" at ICSE 2024.
+We presented some of the latest research and industrial practices in engineering foundation models and their applications.

-[January 2024] Our paper entitled "Studying the Impact of Risk Assessment Analytics on Risk Awareness and Code Review Performance" was accepted for publication with EMSE!
-This paper uses a controlled experiment to evaluate Gherald—a risk awareness prototype plugin for code review interfaces.
+[January 2024] Our paper, "Studying the Impact of Risk Assessment Analytics on Risk Awareness and Code Review Performance," was accepted for publication with EMSE!
+This paper uses a controlled experiment to evaluate Gherald, a risk awareness prototype plugin for code review interfaces.

-[November 2023] I will participate in the "FM+SE Vision 2030" workshop in Mexico City.
-I look forward to hearing the discussions about the future of foundation models and software engineering from top scholars and practitioners worldwide!
+[November 2023] I participated in the "FM+SE Vision 2030" workshop in Mexico City.
+It was great to hear the discussions about the future of foundation models and software engineering from top scholars and practitioners worldwide!

 [September 2023] I am excited to teach the "Software Engineering and Foundation Models" course in Fall 2023 at the Department of Computing, Queen's University.